 6.11 Online safety (including cyber crime)

-St Neot School and Nursery takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the school online safety policy and the acceptable user policy for staff.
+St Neot School take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to St Neot School online safety policy and the acceptable user policy for staff.